urbanlab/griotte/docs/en/messages.rst

         }
     }

-On the other hand, if the request was receved for `store.get.foo.bar`, it will send back a `store.event.foo.bar` message like :
+On the other hand, if the request was receved for `store.command.get.foo.bar`, it will send back a `store.event.foo.bar` message like :

 .. code-block:: json